Omotoye/rt2_assignment1/README.md

 ## ROS2 Package Description

-This package does exactly thesame thing that the package in the master branch does, the only difference is that it does part of it with **ros2**,  [click here](https://github.com/Omotoye/rt2_assignment1/tree/ros2) to go to the ros2 branch.
+This package does exactly the same thing that the package in the master branch does, the only difference is that it does part of it with **ros2**,  [click here](https://github.com/Omotoye/rt2_assignment1/tree/ros2) to go to the ros2 branch.
 The package in both the **master** and **action** branch is written specifically for **_ROS Noetic Ninjemys_**.
-The package in the **ros2** branch allow some parts of the simulation (**state_machine and random_position is controlled from ros2**) to be control from a *__ROS 2 Foxy Fitzroy__* package.
-This is made possible by a package called [ros1_bridge](https://github.com/ros2/ros1_bridge "ros1_brige"), this package helps to bridge the messages from a **ros2** package with messages in **ros** package which then enable communication between the nodes of the package. _Instructions on how to compile and launch the ros1_brige can be found in the readme contained in the ros2 branch; **all required configurations has already been made to the package**_.
+The package in the **ros2** branch allows some parts of the simulation (**state_machine and random_position is controlled from ros2**) to be controlled from a *__ROS 2 Foxy Fitzroy__* package.
+This is made possible by a package called [ros1_bridge](https://github.com/ros2/ros1_bridge "ros1_brige"), this package helps to bridge the messages from a **ros2** package with messages in **ros** package which then enable communication between the nodes of the package. _Instructions on how to compile and launch the ros1_brige can be found in the readme contained in the ros2 branch; **all required configurations have already been made to the package**_.

 ## The CoppeliaSim Simulation Scene
 <div align="center">
 <img src="images/pioneer_model.png" width="50%" height="50%" title="Two Wheeled non-holonomic robot" alt="Two Wheeled non-holonomic robot" >
 </div>

-A CoppeliaSim scene can also be found in this package (**exclusive to master/action branch**), this scene contains a Pioneer Mobile robot which can be controlled with thesame controller used for the **Gazebo Two Wheeled Robot**, the pioneer robot controller script has be written in such a way that is can be controlled with the nodes of this package, however the script does not allow a single **cmd_vel** velocity command for moving the robot about the simulation; for this reason an additional python script is added for publishing the required velocity command when using the CoppeliaSim scene for the simulation.
+A CoppeliaSim scene can also be found in this package (**exclusive to master/action branch**), this scene contains a Pioneer Mobile robot which can be controlled with the same controller used for the **Gazebo Two-Wheeled Robot**, the pioneer robot controller script has been written in such a way that is can be controlled with the nodes of this package, however, the script does not allow a single **cmd_vel** velocity command for moving the robot about the simulation; for this reason, an additional python script is added for publishing the required velocity command when using the CoppeliaSim scene for the simulation.
 The script is called **_pioneer_velocity_publisher.py_**.
-Information about the script given below.
+Information about the script is given below.

 ### Pioneer Velocity Publisher (_pioneer_velocity_publisher.py_)
-This node subcribes to the **cmd_vel** command coming from the go to point node, it then determines the required velocity that should be published to the velocity topics (**_/leftwheel_vel, /rightwheel_vel_**) connected to the wheel of the pioneer robot.
+This node subscribes to the **cmd_vel** command coming from the go to point node, it then determines the required velocity that should be published to the velocity topics (**_/leftwheel_vel, /rightwheel_vel_**) connected to the wheel of the pioneer robot.
 The callback function below describes the script better.

 ```python
 def handle_wheel_velocity(msg):